 LSST will be working with the TOPCAT developers to find the best method of authentication.
-It’s expected that the embedded HTTP basic method will work to start.
-A slightly modified workflow from phase 1 for an application with identity token or phase 2 for for an application with a capability token is expected.
+It’s expected that the embedded HTTP basic method will work to start, based on the HTTP Basic scheme for OAuth.
+Once Approach 2 is fully implemented, it may be desirable to switch to the PKCE flow with refresh tokens.

 4.1.4 Data access libraries¶

-We are targeting Astroquery an PyVO as primary libraries to be used within the Notebook environment.
-PyVO doesn’t currently implement any form of authentication; it’s expected that an identity token or capability token may be passed in the URL with the HTTP Basic Auth scheme.
+We are targeting Astroquery and PyVO as primary libraries to be used within the Notebook environment.
+PyVO doesn’t currently implement any form of authentication, though we’ve prototyped and tested a few strategies for adding it.

-Within the Notebook aspect, tokens MUST be available, either in an well-defined environment variables or as a file in a locations.
+Within the Notebook aspect, tokens MUST be available, either in a well-defined environment variable or as a file in a well-defined location.

-The token issuer is fundamentally a part of the IAM system.
-The token issuer’s primary purpose is to issue tokens with appropriate capabilities, based on a combination of information from LDAP, and user-selected scopes.
+The token issuer component is fundamentally a part of the IAM system.
+The token issuer’s primary purpose is to issue tokens with appropriate capabilities, based on a combination of information from LDAP and user-selected scopes.

 The reissued token MAY alter the values of the following